Bachelor of Social Work - BSW Degree

 Exciting News!
-We are in the early stages of the accreditation process for a new social work degree program (BSW).
-In February 2017, we entered pre-candidacy with the Council on Social Work Educations’ Commission on Accreditation to offer a new bachelor of social work degree that, once accredited, can put you on a path to becoming a social worker.*
+We are in the early stages of the accreditation process for a new bachelors in social work degree program (BSW).
+In February 2018, we were granted Candidacy for Accreditation by the Council on Social Work Education's Commission on Accreditation to offer a new bachelor of social work degree that, once accredited, can put you on a path to becoming a social worker.*

 The GMercyU Difference

-GMercyU’s planned social work degree (BSW)* will be a practical, hands-on program for those who want to dedicate their lives to helping others.
-As a student in GMercyU’s social work degree program, you will gain the knowledge and skills needed for generalist social work focused on economic and social justice concerns, ranging from homelessness to community violence, substance abuse, organizational diversity and child welfare, to name a few.
+GMercyU’s planned BSW degree will be a practical, hands-on program for those who want to dedicate their lives to helping others.
+As a student in GMercyU’s social work degree program, you will gain the knowledge and skills needed for generalist social work focused on economic and social justice concerns, ranging from homelessness to community violence, substance abuse, organizational diversity, and child welfare, to name a few.

-Offered through the School of Arts and Sciences, our bachelor of social work degree will provide a holistic approach to addressing the social and economic needs of individuals and communities in urban, suburban and rural areas.
+Offered through the School of Arts and Sciences, the Bachelor's in Social Work degree will provide a holistic approach to addressing the social and economic needs of individuals and communities in urban, suburban and rural areas.